geraldOslo/EndodonticMeasurements/README.md

 Version 2.0 features a completely refactored Swing-based UI, improved robustness, and dynamic scaling for better visibility on various screen resolutions.

+**Disclaimer:** This new version is currently undergoing active development and has not yet been thoroughly tested.
+Please manually verify your outputs during usage.

 ---